brightcove/player-loader/README.md

 This tool aims to solve that problem by providing our own library that can download any published Brightcove Player and embed it in the DOM.

 ### Brightcove Player Support
-Currently, this library supports Brightcove Players v6.11.0 and higher.
+Currently, this library supports Brightcove Players v6.0.0 and higher.

+It _may_ work for v5.x players in some configurations, but this is not a supported use-case.

 ### Browser Support
 This library supports common evergreen browsers - Chrome, Firefox, Edge, Safari - and IE11.
 Earlier versions of IE are _not_ supported.